 - Short news stories: 500 1,000 words, these can be a good way to get your foot in the door.
 See Sasha von Oldershausen on Election Day in Presidio, Patrick Michels on Texas' textbook wars, Gus Bova on a post-election protest. - Political commentary and opinion: 500 1,000 words on a timely political topic.
-See Andrea Grimes on resisting Trump, Chris Hooks on Child Protective Services. - Features: 1,500 4,000 words, on a wide range of subjects, from profiles to criminal justice to education to the environment.
+See Erin Zwiener on sexual misconduct at the Capitol, Chris Hooks on Trump's wall. - The Book Report: 800 1,200-word reviews of new or upcoming books by Texas authors, on Texas subjects, or on Observer subjects (such as politics, social justice, race, class and environment).
+See Robyn Ross on a Houston writer's religious memoir, Justin Miller on the 2016 election, Roberto Ontiveros on a Texas vampire book. - Features: 1,500 4,000 words, on a wide range of subjects, from profiles to criminal justice to education to the environment.
 See Jake Whitney on moral injury, Eric Benson on Texas Supreme Court Justice Don Willett and Dick Reavis on the elderly in prison. - Culture features: 2,000 3,500 words on a timely, substantive topic within the realm of Texas arts and culture.
-See Brad Tyer on Pecos River pictographs and Robyn Ross on public art in San Antonio. - Essays: 1,000 1,500 words, combining a first-person experience with one of our beats, grounded in a specific time and place in Texas.
-See Sarah Smarsh on the working class and her father, James McWilliams on how the 1 percent gardens in Houston. - Postcards: 2,000 3,500 words, these are feature-length arts or culture stories in which place plays a prominent role.
+See Daniel Tyx on raspas in the Rio Grande Valley and Michael Hoinski on Dallas' Museum of Street Culture. - Essays: 1,000 1,500 words, combining a first-person experience with one of our beats, grounded in a specific time and place in Texas.
+See Domingo Martinez on change in Brownsville, Patsy Sims on the Texas City disaster, Jorge Renaud on riding the prison bus.

+- Postcards: 2,000 3,500 words, these are feature-length arts or culture stories in which place plays a prominent role.
 They need not always be tied to a timely hook, although that's a bonus.
-See Leah Caldwell on mushroom-hunting in East Texas, Sasha von Oldershaushen on life on the border in Candelaria and Ian Dille on biking in Houston. - The Book Report: 1,000 1,300-word reviews of new or upcoming books by Texas authors, on Texas subjects, or on Observer subjects (such as politics, social justice, race, class and environment).
-See Asher Elbein on Texas environmental history, Alejandra Martinez on Good as Gone.
+See Roberto Andrade on pachucos in El Paso, Leah Caldwell on mushroom-hunting in East Texas. - Poems: We run one poem in each bimonthly print issue, selected by poetry editor Naomi Shihab Nye.
+Submit work of 30 lines or shorter (space is limited).
+Almost anything goes, though bonus points if the poem touches on one of our beats: Texas, social justice, environment, politics, arts and culture, immigration.